buenolas/projetos-elixir/README.md

 ## Overview

 This repository contains a collection of simple projects developed in Elixir for various purposes.
-The included projects are:
+The included projects are

 1. Console Calculator
 2. Temperature Converter